delusioninabox/praise-bot/README.md

 5. Also add a ENV variable with the channel ID to post to.
 `slack_praise_channel: xxxxx`

-**How do I get the channel ID?** If you go to the team's Slack in your browser, and then click into the channel you want to post to, the channel ID will be the last string after the last `/`.
+**How do I get the channel ID?** If you go to the team's Slack in your browser, and then click into the channel you want to post to, the channel ID will be the last string after the last `/` in the URL.

 Example: `https://app.slack.com/client/TEAM_ID/CHANNEL_ID`